shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

     <li>Rotate your injection sites between the abdomen, thigh, and upper arm.</li>
     <li>Allow the pen to reach room temperature before injecting.</li>
     <li>Follow proper injection technique as advised by your healthcare team.</li>
+    <li>Try taking a non-drowsy antihistamine, or applying antihistamine cream to the area to reduce itching.</li>
     <li>Contact your clinician if reactions are painful, spreading, or worsening.</li>
   </ul>